GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 Let's go to `arrays_gen.v` (which has already been generated for you) and look for the definition of `zero_array__bodies`.
-You will notice that it calls `errorS` twice but, in this case that's not a sign of a typing error!
+You will notice that it calls `errorS` twice, but in this case, that's not a sign of a typing error!
 Heapster includes these errors to catch out-of-bounds array accesses and unrepresentable indices (i.e. index that can't be written as a machine integer).
 The code below is a